March 21, 2013 (Updated: May 4, 2023)

 Visitors will thank you for the high usability on your website.
 If they’re not easily confused or annoyed, they’re more likely to stay on the site longer.
 Even if visitors find what they’re looking for on the first page, it’s important to have the rest of the site well laid out to encourage users to stay there longer.

 This tip falls right below the web design one for a reason.
-A page that loads slowly because of several .gifs or plug-ins will annoy your visitors and deter new readers.
+A page that loads slowly because of several .gifs or plugins might annoy your visitors and deter new readers.
 Keep the file sizes down and the meme .gifs to a minimum and your visitors will thank you.

 Search engine algorithms choose which content correlates best to the terms that users search for.
 It doesn’t behoove them to suggest the exact same SERPs content over and over again.
 Users that get frustrated with duplicated content will move on to another engine.
 While posting the same content in different places may seem like increasing the probability of a high page rank, it actually hurts the odds.